 Unlike PvE, there isn’t always a set rotation of skills that should be followed.
 In PvP, skills are a lot more situational.
 There’s no sense in blowing every scepter and dagger cooldown when the bleeds are just going to be cleansed off.
 Putrid Mark and Deathly Swarm are best saved when a few conditions are on the necromancer, and Reaper’s Mark is best used during clutch moments to lock in a kill.

-However, when the layers of condition removal are peeled through and it’s time to maximize damage, there is some level of rotation that should be followed.
+However, there is some level of rotation that should be followed.
 In scepter and dagger, the skill priority is much like the typical PvE rotation: Grasping Dead (No. 2) over Enfeebling Blood (No. 5) over Feast of Corruption (No. 3) over Blood Curse / Rending Curse / Putrid Curse (No. 1).
 In staff, using Mark of Blood (No. 2) and Chillblains (No. 3) as much as possible is ideal.
 In optimal damage situations, it’s best to prioritize scepter and dagger over staff because scepter and dagger can apply more bleeds more quickly.

 When condition removals are done, it’s also a prime time to use fear and sink to secure a kill before a target can heal.
 Loading up full bleeds on a target and double fearing it can create a massive health deficit that is too difficult to recover from, especially if poison and chill are on the target to lower the effectiveness of heals and make any defensive cooldowns even longer.